UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 "Reduce item price by half, earn money equal to price of item, then destroy"

-- Dirt-slot scaling:
+- Dirt-slot visuals:
 When we scale a dirt-slot for variation, it also affects the slot-visuals.
 Fix this!
-Honestly it's probably best to just
+Honestly it's probably best to just create sprites that have been manually flipped in Aseprite.

 - Glass slot QOL changes: